SONGHAVEN CONCERT SERIES:

 Volunteers can sign up to our Volunteer email list here – at the concert event you would be paired up with an experienced volunteer to learn the ropes.

 “Everyone in London who is caring for someone with dementia should know about Songhaven.
-The dementia-friendly concerts in Knightsbridge and Bloomsbury are extraordinarily well-judged and enormously enjoyable, joyful and uplifting” – Songhaven audience member
+The dementia-friendly concerts are extraordinarily well-judged and enormously enjoyable, joyful and uplifting” – Songhaven audience member

 “one of the most lovely events I think I have ever been to” Songhaven audience member